-Whether it’s PCI, ISO 27002, GDPR, Cyber Essentials or the NIST Framework, all of these regulations strongly recommend strict access controls for privileged accounts.
+Whether it’s PCI, ISO 27002, GDPR, Cyber Essentials, or the NIST Framework, all of these regulations strongly recommend strict access controls for privileged accounts.
 Therefore, a good Privileged Access Management (PAM) solution is the place to start for a big-impact first step.
 It establishes a strong and immediate baseline of regulatory compliance, helping businesses to stay ahead of evolving regulations, and protects access to vital systems.

 A strong PAM solution reduces the attack surface and provides complete capabilities to not only secure access but also to trace and monitor access to sensitive assets.
 The principle of least privilege will be applied across all users, including remote workers and 3rd parties to ensure that the workforce has only the elevated access they need, when they need it, and not more.

 Once this first “crown jewel” level of security has been established for privileged access, additional security solutions can be layered to create a holistic cybersecurity posture at all levels.
 For instance, with privileged user access taken care of, the next step is to address “regular” user access, implementing Identity and Access Management for employee access to corporate software and applications.
-SSO and MFA technologies ensure that employee pain points of too many passwords is resolved while ensuring that user identities are authenticated.
+SSO and MFA technologies ensure that employee pain points of too many passwords are resolved while ensuring that user identities are authenticated.

 Layering on an additional layer enables the protection of employee workstations and other network endpoints with Endpoint Privilege Management (EPM).
-Eliminating local administrator rights, EPM solutions offer peace of mind that ransomware and cryptoviruses will be blocked at the source, even if accidentally downloaded and regardless of user privilege levels.
+Eliminating local administrator rights, EPM solutions offer peace of mind that ransomware and cryptovirus will be blocked at the source, even if accidentally downloaded and regardless of user privilege levels.

-Deploying a comprehensive cybersecurity suite can be a daunting project, when faced with regulations and security needs on one hand, and tight corporate budgets on the other.
+Deploying a comprehensive cybersecurity suite can be a daunting project when faced with regulations and security needs on one hand, and tight corporate budgets on the other.
 When implemented one layer at a time, costs can be more easily absorbed.

 TCO of access security solutions

 It can be difficult to accurately calculate ROI and TCO for IT software projects – especially when factoring in the potential impacts of a breach.
-TCO calculations take into account tangible costs such as cost of licenses and infrastructure.
-They also need to factor in the intangible, such as time-to-value, prolonged exposure to risk, integration and maintenance costs over time.
+TCO calculations take into account tangible costs such as the cost of licenses and infrastructure.
+They also need to factor in the intangible, such as time-to-value, prolonged exposure to risk, integration, and maintenance costs over time.